shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 ```sh
 alias ftswap='swap? && swap'
 ```
-So all the child aliases of `ftswap` still function as they used to previously.
+All the child aliases of `ftswap` still function as they used to previously.
 The advantage being that I don't have to do any more visual-based decision-making for manually swapping in. `ftswap` has gotten smart enough to know if it is safe to _swap in_ or not and then triggers a manual swap in if it is safe to.

+[sandbox]:
 [swap in]: https://askubuntu.com/a/1359
 [eventual consistency]: https://en.wikipedia.org/wiki/Eventual_consistency
 [`htop`]: https://hisham.hm/htop/
 [`glances`]: https://nicolargo.github.io/glances/
 [`bashtop`]: https://github.com/aristocratos/bashtop
+[compiling]:

 #### footnotes
 [^1]: [How to clear swap memory in Linux - Enable Sysadmin](https://www.redhat.com/sysadmin/clear-swap-linux "How to clear swap memory in Linux - Enable Sysadmin")